 On completion of this course, the student will be able to:

-- Demonstrate a critical understanding of a range of core research concepts, principles and terminologies that inform your studio work.
+- Demonstrate a discerning understanding of a defined range of core research concepts, principles and terminologies inherent in current art practice.

-- Show evidence of an ability to analyse and contextualise personal research in relation to wider current art practices.
+- Show evidence of an ability to analyze and contextualize personal research in relation wider current art practices.